 Other fertility treatments, such as Clomiphene citrate (tablets used to induce ovulation) and intrauterine insemination (IUI) can also increase the risk.

 Multiple pregnancy and birth carry significant risks to the children.
 Find out more about the risks to the child.

 "Multiple births increase risks for mothers and babies.
 They should not be seen as inevitable and acceptable outcomes of assisted reproduction."

 The risks to mothers from multiple pregnancy and birth range from the mild to the potentially life-threatening.

 Even the less serious problems may result in the mother spending longer periods in hospital than would normally be necessary.
-You may have to spend the last weeks of your pregnancy in hospital, and the birth may have to be induced early.
+Women expecting twins may have to spend the last weeks of their pregnancy in hospital, and a high proportion have to be induced early.